rachitve6h2g/NixDots/README.md

 - [ ] Learn how to setup nixCats.
 - [ ] Get Disko Configuration ready
 - [ ] Borrow tasks from SwayDots repo
+- [ ] See how to get a graphical cool screen to enter the encryption password